b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 >  *“Thou has declared unto us hard things, more than we are able to bear,” complained Nephi’s brethren.
 But Nephi answered by saying, “The guilty taketh the truth to be hard, for it cutteth them to the very center.” ([1 Ne.
 16:1–2](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/16.1-2?lang=eng#p1).)*

 Slow down, Benson.
 Was Nephi a prophet *at this point*?
 Lehi is still alive, they haven't even [[Seafaring|built their ship]] to leave for the promised land yet.
+You know, the one Lehi was told by God to go to?

 > *Said President Harold B. Lee:*
 >